 In the UK alone, approximately 60,000 craniofacial reconstruction surgeries – operations to repair the skull and jaw bones – are carried out each year.
 These operations are needed as a result of trauma, such as road traffic accidents, surgery to remove tumours or to correct congenital anomalies in babies and children born with conditions such as cleft lip and palate.

 Current treatment options

-Traditionally, metal implants, bone grafts and artificial prosthetics are used in facial reconstruction.
-However, none of these options is ideal.
+Traditionally, metal implants, bone grafts and artificial prosthesis are used in facial reconstruction.
+However, none of these options are ideal.

 - Bone grafts are at risk of considerable complications including:

 - Insufficient supply of donor bone or poor quality bone